 Approval and signatory authority may be delegated in writing to a responsible designee by the authorized signatories listed below, as specified in "Delegation of Authority."

 If an authorized signer is not able to sign a contract for any reason (including, for example, absence or a conflict of interest) another authorized signer in the same division or one of the vice presidents or the President can sign the agreement.

 Authority to sign a contract has no bearing or implication on budget authority.
 Signers are required to ensure that all contract obligations fall within their approved budgets.
-Any questions on budgets or funding for a contract should be directed to the budget director before the contract is signed.
+Any questions on budgets or funding for a contract should be directed to the associate vice president for finance and administration before the contract is signed.